rafatuita/dashboard_wiki/Dependency-management.md

 2. Have [`dep`](https://github.com/golang/dep) installed.
 3. Create new branch.
 4. Update dependency versions in `Gopkg.toml`.

+5. Run `dep ensure` to update dependencies.
+Add `-update` parameter to update dependencies within their current version range.
-5. Run `dep ensure -update && dep prune` to update dependencies and keep only used files.
+6. Run `dep prune` to keep only used files.
 6. Build and run the unit tests.
 If they are broken most likely some of our vendor packages have changed API and it needs to be fixed.
 7. Commit the changes in `vendor` directory and in our sources separately for easier review.
 It is important to not remove `.gitignore` file at this point.